wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    ![vs-mac-sol-expanded-220x301-7499](https://user-images.githubusercontent.com/300046/56457799-1a7c0100-633d-11e9-829a-c398f3b6f7e9.jpg)

-   At time of this writing, the repository did not have a README.md file GitHub displays.
-The file is not used in the application's UI.
+   At time of this writing, the repository did not have a .gitignore nor README.md file which GitHub displays for readers.
+README files are usually not referenced in the application's UI.

-   So this exercise will add one if it doesn't exist, or edit the file if it exists.
+   So this exercise below will add one if it doesn't exist, or edit the file if it exists.

    ### New branch